adamelliotfields/gradio-diffusion/DOCS.md

 For groups of tokens, wrap them in parentheses and multiply by a float between 0 and 2.
 For example, `a (birthday cake)1.3 on a table` will increase the weight of both `birthday` and `cake` by 1.3x.
 This also means the entire scene will be more birthday-like, not just the cake.
 To counteract this, you can use `-` inside the parentheses on specific tokens, e.g., `a (birthday-- cake)1.3`, to reduce the birthday aspect.

-Note that this is also the same syntax used in [InvokeAI](https://invoke-ai.github.io/InvokeAI/features/PROMPTS/) and it differs from AUTOMATIC1111:
+This is the same syntax used in [InvokeAI](https://invoke-ai.github.io/InvokeAI/features/PROMPTS/) and it differs from AUTOMATIC1111:

 | Compel      | AUTOMATIC1111 |
 | ----------- | ------------- |